 The cause of osteochondroma remains unknown.
 A hereditary form of the disease may be related to one or more gene mutations.

-The following factors may increase your chance of developing osteochondroma.
-If you have any of these risk factors, tell your doctor: Multiple hereditary exostoses—In this rare inherited condition, numerous osteochondromas develop throughout the skeletal system often leading to bone deformities and an increased risk of cancer.Radiation
+Factors that may increase your risk of osteochondroma include: Multiple hereditary exostoses—In this rare inherited condition, numerous osteochondromas develop throughout the skeletal system often leading to bone deformities and an increased risk of cancer.Radiation

 treatment or exposure as a child